New to talking therapies?

 How long are the sessions?

 Sessions last 50 minutes from the agreed time.
 If you are late for a session it will still end at the set time.

 The initial session

 What happens next?

 After the first session you may get a sense that this feels right and be clear that you want to continue, or you may want to go away and think about it before committing.
 On beginning the work we would set up a regular meeting time (usually weekly) and agree to meet for a block of at least 6 sessions before reviewing.
 The suggested 6 sessions is because it can take a little time to settle in to the practice of regular psychotherapy or counselling and I feel it is really important that the client has some commitment to going through the initial difficulties that may arise.

 How long does the process take?

 This can be anything from a few sessions (often changes can start to be seen or felt within 2-6 sessions) to a few years.
 It all depends on what you want from the work and how complex the issues are.
-What I usually suggest is that we review our progress after the first 6 sessions and thereafter review regularly to make sure the work is going as you would like and if you would like to continue.
 The work is always your work – it is in your hands whether to stay or to go, and if it ever feels like you don’t have a choice in what is going on between you and your therapist then I suggest something is not quite right.
 The work requires a lot of trust but the trust of the client has to be earned by the therapist and should never be taken for granted.

 What issues can we work with?